Tailor Made Jordan Photography Tour

 Often attractions like Petra are overrun with tourists, but at the moment there are few other visitors to encroach on your photography and enjoyment of this world-famous and iconic site.

-Autumn is also the time when a huge range of migrating birds to flock to Jordan's well protected reserves.
+A huge range of migrating birds flock to Jordan's well-protected reserves.

 Jordan is currently on the UK Government Amber list – this means there are no requirements to go into a quarantine hotel on your return.